M17-Project/SX1255_HAT-hw/README.md

 ![Board preview](./SX1255_HAT-hw.png)

+> [!NOTE]
+> In case the TCXO used in the project is not available, `TG2016SMN 32.0000M-MCGNNM0` is a valid replacement.

 ## Usage
 ### RPi sample config code
 Sample Raspberry Pi code for SX1255 control can be found [here](https://github.com/M17-Project/LinHT-utils/tree/main/sx1255).<br>